NunoSempere/nunosempere.com/blog/2019/12/20/amplifying-general-research-via-forecasting-ii/index.md

 We were interested in comparing the performance of our pool of forecasters to “generic” participants with no prior interest or experience forecasting.

-Hence, after the conclusion of the original experiment, we reran a slightly modified form of the experiment with a group of forecasters recruited through an online platform that sources high quality crowdworkers (who perform microtasks like filling out surveys or labeling images for machine learning models).
+Hence, after the conclusion of the original experiment, we reran a slightly modified form of the experiment with a group of forecasters recruited through an online platform that sources high quality crowdworkers (who perform microtasks like filling out surveys or labelinghttps://images.nunosempere.com/blog/2019/12/20/amplifying-general-research-via-forecasting-ii for machine learning models).

 However, it should be mentioned that these forecasters were operating under a number of disadvantages relative to other participants, which means we should be careful when interpreting their performance.
 In particular: